U.S., EU hit Russia with more sanctions despite Ukraine ceasefire

 The European Union has said it could lift some of even all of the sanctions if Moscow abides by last week's truce and other parts of the new peace plan.

 Moscow has already responded to sanctions by banning the import of most Western food.
-It said it could take further measures and might appeal to the World Trade Organisation.
+It said it could take further measures and might appeal to the World Trade Organization.

 "Regarding retaliatory measures, the government is thinking about them, but only those that will create better conditions for us will be applied," Putin said after a meeting of a regional security bloc in ex-Soviet Tajikistan.